flint/flint/doc/index.rst

 Flint
 =====

-Flint is a microframework built on top of Silex.
-It tries to bridge the gap between Silex and Symfony by bringing structure and conventions to Silex.
+Flint is a collection of Service Providers for Silex.
+That can be used all together as its own micro framework or independently to enhance your Silex application with plug'n'play functionality.

 Getting started
 ---------------